 He was trying to avoid having his mother back straight into his large vehicle with her tiny car with sensors.
 You see, over the years, she had run over so many soccer balls, tree branches, and the like, that a little crunching sound as she backed up never fazed her.
 She just kept going.

-And recently, that resulted in her scratching the crap out of her BMW, and dully scratching the front of his car.
+Recently, that resulted in her scratching the crap out of her BMW, and duly scratching the front of his car.
 She is not selfish, just distracted.

 And she was born blonde.